Aksgo/python-safe-notes/README.md

 # python-safe-notes
-protecting the notes using the encryption alogrithm
+protecting the data using the encryption alogrithm